 1. remove themes

 Too many themes make your WordPress slow.
-But cleaning up is lightning fast.
+But tidying up is lightning fast.
 Keep the theme you are using and another default theme.
 This can be useful if you need to fix a bug.
 If you are using a child theme, you will still need the parent theme.
 You can also delete all other themes.

 This is how it works in the WordPress backend: